knot-a-conversation/about.github.io/about.md

 ---

-K(not) a Conversation is an installation exploring the concepts of artificial intelligence, creativity and labour.
-Inspired by ancient indigenous communication systems of Quipu knots, it instigates a communication and reflection process through the use of knots and AI systems.
+K(not) a Conversation is an artistic research project exploring the concepts of artificial intelligence, creativity and labour.
+Through interactive installations inspired by ancient indigenous communication systems of Quipu knots, it instigates a communication and reflection process through the use of knots and AI systems.
+Started in 2020 as part of the BeFantastic CoLab Fellowship during the COVID-19 pandemic, it has been displayed at Vorspiel / transmediale & CTM and India Art Fair.

-Follow on {% include icon-instagram.html username=site.instagram_username label='Instagram' %}
+Please, [get in touch](mailto::hello@knotaconversation.art) for collaborations and follow on {% include icon-instagram.html username=site.instagram_username label='Instagram' %}

 # Team